coop-deluxe/sm64coopdx/docs/lua/functions-4.md

 ## [mtxf_inverse](#mtxf_inverse)

 ### Description
 Inverts the 4x4 floating-point matrix `src` and stores the inverse in `dest`.
-Applying the inverse transformation undoes whatever `src` did, returning points back to their original coordinate space
+Applying the inverse transformation undoes whatever `src` did, returning points back to their original coordinate space.
+The `src` matrix *must* be affine!

 ### Lua Example
 `mtxf_inverse(dest, src)`